 Images are very important for your eatery website.
 They are used to showcase menus, restaurant interior, and exterior designs, location views, etc.

 Besides making your image eye-catching, you should consider optimizing them for SEO as well.

-3 Steps To Optimize Images For SEO
+3 Steps To Optimize Images

 - Have a meaningful file name, with your keyword or related keywords